A new notion of dimension for dynamical systems and shift embeddability: Abstract

 \section{Abstract}

-A dynamical system $(X,T)$ is \emph{shift embaddable} if $(X,T)$ embeds continuously and equivariantly in the shift over $[0,1]^d$ for some finite $d$.
-Refuting a major conjecture in the field, in a recent result of Dranishnikov and Levin it was shown that Gromov's mean dimension and Lebesgue covering dimension of finite orbits are not the only obstructions for shift embaddability.
+A dynamical system $(X,T)$ is \emph{shift embeddable} if $(X,T)$ embeds continuously and equivariantly in the shift over $[0,1]^d$ for some finite $d$.
+Refuting a major conjecture in the field, in a recent result of Dranishnikov and Levin it was shown that Gromov's mean dimension and Lebesgue covering dimension of finite orbits are not the only obstructions for shift embeddability.
 We present a new notion of dimension for dynamical systems over any countable group.
-We show that this new notion of dimension accounts for all known obstructions for shift embaddability.
+We show that this new notion of dimension accounts for all known obstructions for shift embeddability.